jakubfiala/panner-utils/README.md

 and returns an object with properties `x, y, z` corresponding to the `PannerNode.{orientationX,orientationY,orientationZ}` parameters.

+You can also pass the arguments in a single object.

 ### calculateListenerOrientation

 This function takes three arguments, all defaulting to 0: